Georgia College RecSports (Intramural / Club) Policies and Procedures

 12. Pet Policy

 • No teams other than the GC sponsored teams will be allowed to enter state, regional, or national tournaments.
-Any team which qualifies to participate in a state, regional, or national tournament will have their entry fee and any individual player fee paid for by Intramural and Recreational Sports.
-As well, they will be allowed a stipend (to be determined by the Coordinator of Intramural and Recreational Sports) to help offset travel, meals, and lodging.
-For more information, contact the Coordinator of Intramural and Recreational Sports.
+Any team which qualifies to participate in a state, regional, or national tournament will have their entry fee and any individual player fee paid for by the Office of Recreational Sports.
+As well, they will be allowed a stipend (to be determined by the Dir./Asst.
+Dir of Recreational Sports) to help offset travel, meals, and lodging.
+For more information, contact the Office of Recreational Sports.

 Teams and individuals that owe fees or fines will be suspended from all sports until the amount owed is paid.
 All fees must be paid online at imleages.com unless otherwise specified.
 If you owe money for one team you cannot play on another team in the same or any other different sport.